-Sources:
+Sources :

 The first essential component of a spectrophotometer is a source of continuous radiant energy at constant and sufficient intensity for the region of the spectrum in which the characteristic absorption bands on the sample are found.
 A tungsten filament lamp provides sufficient intensity for the region and is widely used for the visible and near infrared region (350-3000 nm).
 Hydrogen or deuterium discharge lamps with quartz windows provide a continuous spectrum of radiant energy in the 185 to 370 nm region.
-Measurements below 195 nm require purging of the optical system with dry nitrogen to eliminate absorption due to oxygen and water vapour.
+Measurements below 195 nm require puring of the optical system with dry nitrogen to eliminate absorption due to oxygen and water vapour.

 Most commercial spectrophotometers are designed so that the ultraviolet and the tungsten lamp for visible spectrometry, can be rapidly interchanged.

-Monochromators:
+Monochromators :

 The monochromator, the second essential component of a spectrophotometer, permits the selection of radiant energy of the desired wavelength.
 Light admitted through an entrance slit is collimated with a lens or mirror.
-The monochromator consists of entrance and exit slits and a dispersive device, either a prism or grating, so arranged that radiant energy of a relatively harrow spectral bandwidth is obtained.
-Dispersion in a prism arises from the phenomenon of refraction.
-Because its velocity depends upon the medium through which it travels, light is frequently refracted, or bent, as it passes from one medium to another.
+The monochromator consists of entrance and exist slits and a dispersive device, either a prism or grating, so arranged that radiant energy of a relatively narrow spectral bandwidth is obtained.
+Dispersion in prism arises from the phenomenon of refraction.
+Because its velocity depends upon the medium through which it travels, light is frequentely refracted, or bent, as it passes from one medium to another.

-The capability of either a prism or a grating to separate two adjecent wavelength is termed resolving power R. The resolving power of a prism is dependent on its effective thickness t and the slope of the dispersion plot of its optical material:
+The capability of either a prism or a grating to separate two adjecent wavelength is termed resolving power R. The resolving power of a prism is dependent on its effective thickness 't' and the slope of the dispersion plot of its optical material rulings N and the order of the spectrum m.
+R = m.N.

-$$R = t (\partial n / \partial \lambda) \subseteq \lambda / \Delta \lambda$$
+$R = (\partial n / \partial \lambda) \simeq \lambda / \Delta \lambda \qquad ----- 1.24$ For a grating, the resolving power depends on the number of

-For a grating, the resolving power depends on the number of rulings N and the order of the spectrum m.
-R = m N. Most monochromators used in commercial spectrophotometers have equal width entrance and exit slits so that the energy distribution of the transmitted beam is triangular.
-The slits control the spectral slit width (SSW) of the emerging beam, thereby causing the nominal wavelength to be slightly contaminated with radiant energy of slightly higher and lower wavelengths.
+Most monochromators used in commercial spectrophotometers have equal width entrance and exit slits so that the energy distribution of the transmitted beam is triangular.
+The slits control the spectral slit width (SSW) of the emerging beam, thereby causing the nominal wavelength to be slightely contaminated with radiant energy of slightely higher and lower wavelengths.

-Absorption Cells:
+Absorption Cells :